 - the thermostat can’t control the corresponding HVAC unit(s)

-If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it by turning the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.
+If your Nest Thermostat is on but you can’t control it or it’s slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

 ATTENTION: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)
+(They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)

 After around 10 minutes of charging, unplug the Nest Thermostat from the USB cable.
-If the thermostat has turned on during this time, shut it down and then turn it back on again, manually restarting the Nest.
+If the thermostat has turned on during this time, power it off and then turn it back on again, manually restarting the Nest.
 Once it has restarted completely, plug it back in to fully charge.
-After another hour of charging, unhook the Nest Thermostat and reconnect it to its base.
+After another hour of charging, unhook the Nest Thermostat and reattach it to its base.

 If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
 If Bryant Heating & Cooling Service Experts set up your Nest Thermostat, please give us a call at 226-773-3357 or schedule an appointment online.
-If your Nest Thermostat was not put in by Bryant Heating & Cooling Service Experts, please reach out to Nest Support here.
+If your Nest Thermostat was not installed by Bryant Heating & Cooling Service Experts, please contact Nest Support here.

 Also, do not let this situation concern you about your Nest’s reliability.
-By owning and properly utilizing Nest, your thermostat is honestly saving money for you daily.
-When set it up appropriately, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings every day, which typically results in payback within the first year.
+By owning and properly utilizing Nest, your thermostat is truly saving money for you daily.
+When set it up appropriately, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.